+In consultation with the community, and in consideration of the closure of Main Street, this option is the preferred option.
 A two-way grade-separated underpass with a pedestrian bridge and elevators would be constructed.
-It would provide a one-way service road on the west side of Willis Avenue connecting northern Willis Avenue traffic to Hinck Way eastbound and to businesses located between the LIRR Main Line and the Oyster Bay Branch.
+It would provide a one-way service road on the west side of Willis Avenue connecting northbound Willis Avenue to Hinck Way eastbound and to businesses located between the LIRR Main Line and the Oyster Bay Branch.
 The Willis Avenue grade crossing with the Oyster Bay Branch would remain.
 This option would extend the underpass to the south to maintain traffic on Front Street westbound across Willis Avenue.